brb591/bumper-cars/project-proposal.md

 - [ ] Teams with team maximization - As above, but cars coordinate to maximize the team score rather than their individual score.
 - [ ] Testing with physical agents (JetBots, etc.)
 - [ ] Reinforcement learning to create AIs that execute the given strategy with maximum effect
+- [ ] The arena can include raised lane delineators in some areas.
+Not hitting them is similar to the white road lane line following problem.

 ## Level of Autonomy